Pinyin Zhou logo Pinyin Joe's

 When "Add Input Language" appears:

-• Click on the plus signs next to "Chinese (Simplified, PRC)" and "Keyboard".
+• Click on the plus signs there and at "Keyboard".

-• Click the checkbox next to "Chinese (Simplified) - Microsoft Pinyin New Experience Input".
-This is the latest version of the MSPY IME.
+• In Vista, click the checkbox next to "Chinese (Simplified) - Microsoft Pinyin IME".
+In Windows 7, it's called "Chinese (Simplified) - Microsoft Pinyin New Experience Input".
 You may also select other input methods if you are familiar with them.

 • Click the "OK" button here and then click "OK" in Region and Language as well.